Akuli/python-tutorial/using-functions.md

 >>>
 ```

-If we want to print a backslash, we need to **escape** it by typing
+If we want to print a real backslash, we need to **escape** it by typing
 two backslashes.

 [comment]: # (For some reason, GitHub's syntax highlighting doesn't)